 Ongoing exhibits are updated periodically.
 We are always working to add and change displays, so you'll often find something new to see!

-The Michigan Wildlife Gallery on the third floor has a large collection of native Great Lakes birds, mammals, reptiles, amphibians, plants and fungi, with taxidermy mounts, habitat scenes, and the largest mastodon trackway on display in the world.
-There are also displays about some environmental problems we face in this region today.
+The Michigan Wildlife Gallery on the third floor has a large collection of native Great Lakes birds, mammals, reptiles, amphibians, plants and fungi, with taxidermy mounts, habitat scenes, models and the largest mastodon trackway on display in the world.
+There are also displays about environmental issues facing us in this region today.

-The Anthropology Displays on the fourth floor feature artifacts from human cultures around the world, and highlight the research of U-M archaeologists.
+The Anthropology Galleries on the fourth floor feature artifacts from human cultures around the world, and highlight the research of U-M archaeologists.

-The Geology Displays on the fourth floor offer a large selection of rocks and minerals.
-Click here for a list.
+The Geology Displays on the fourth floor present a large selection of beautiful rocks and minerals.